digitalcraftsman/hugo-icarus-theme/README.md

     $ hugo server

-Now enter [`localhost:1313`](//localhost:1313) in the address bar of your browser.
+Now enter [`localhost:1313`](http://localhost:1313) in the address bar of your browser.

 ## Contributing

-Did you found a bug or got an idea for a new feature?
+Have you found a bug or got an idea for a new feature?
 Feel free to use the [issue tracker](//github.com/digitalcraftsman/hugo-icarus-theme/issues) to let me know.
 Or make directly a [pull request](//github.com/digitalcraftsman/hugo-icarus-theme/pulls).

 ## License